 The following requirements apply to Registrars only:

-Starting 1 August 2017 and prior to 1 February 2019, Registrars MUST migrate to the relevant Registry Operator all required fields of Existing Domain Names that are available in the Registrar database that enable them to become Thick Registrations.
+Starting 1 August 2017 and prior to 1 February 2019, Registrars MUST migrate to the relevant Registry Operator all required fields of Existing Domain Names that are available in the Registrar database that enable the Registry Operator to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.

-Registrars MAY provide complete Thick Registration data to Registry Operator upon creation of new domain name registrations starting 1 August 2017.
+Registrars MAY provide complete Thick Registration data to Registry Operator that enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy, upon creation of new domain name registrations starting 1 August 2017.

-Registrars MUST provide complete Thick Registration data to Registry Operator upon creation of new domain name registrations starting 1 May 2018.
+Registrars MUST provide complete Thick Registration data to Registry Operator that enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy, upon creation of new domain name registrations starting 1 May 2018.

-[For domain names created after 1 May 2018, Registrars are REQUIRED to provide an RDAP service in accordance with the "RDAP Operational Profile for gTLD Registries and Registrars" for domain names for which the Registrar is the Sponsoring Registrar, and the registration data stored in the Registry is "thin".]*
+[For domain names created after 1 May 2018, Registrars are REQUIRED to provide an RDAP service in accordance with the "RDAP Operational Profile for gTLD Registries and Registrars" for domain names for which the Registrar is the Sponsoring Registrar, and the registration data provided to the Registry does not enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.]

-[Starting 1 February 2019, Registrars are REQUIRED to provide an RDAP service in accordance with the "RDAP Operational Profile for gTLD Registries and Registrars" for domain names for which the Registrar is the Sponsoring Registrar, and the registration data stored in the Registry is "thin".]*
+[Starting 1 February 2019, Registrars are REQUIRED to provide an RDAP service in accordance with the "RDAP Operational Profile for gTLD Registries and Registrars" for domain names for which the Registrar is the Sponsoring Registrar, and the registration data provided to the Registry does not enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.]

 Implementation Notes

-Where a conflict exists between local privacy laws and requirements included in this Policy, is available for Registry Operators and Registrars
+Where a conflict exists between local privacy laws and requirements included in this Policy, ICANN’s Procedure for Handling WHOIS Conflicts with Privacy Laws is available for Registry Operators and Registrars